The Great Blondino: Release

 The film premiered April 13, 1967 at the Cedar Alley Cinema in San Francisco.
 Later that year, it screened at the Brussels Experimental Film Festival.
 When The Great Blondino was sent to Australia, it was censored by the customs department.
 A scene of Blondino stroking a rhinoceros horn required review by the chief censor, who took issue with a separate scene in which a girl uses profane language.

+The film is now part of Anthology Film Archives' Essential Cinema Repertory collection.

 Reception

 According to Lenny Lipton, The Great Blondino "went over…like a lead balloon."
 Nevertheless, Lipton championed the film following its release and said that it was "decidedly worth seeing", commenting that its "variations on the theme of the interesting and different in a super technological society are interesting, and often beautiful."
 Film theorist Gene Youngblood called The Great Blondino his favorite piece by Nelson.
-In his review for The New York Times, Roger Greenspun remarked, "Blondino is a kind of cosmic clown, and…I feel guilty about not liking him better than I do."
+P. Adams Sitney identified Nelson's The Grateful Dead and The Great Blondino as highlights of the 1967 Knokke-Le-Zoute Experimental Film Festival.
+In Roger Greenspun's review for The New York Times, he remarked, "Blondino is a kind of cosmic clown, and…I feel guilty about not liking him better than I do."
 Critic J. Hoberman wrote for The Village Voice that Nelson "tosses off more good visual ideas in 45 minutes than many filmmakers do in a lifetime".